sripranav9/AirlineReservation/app/README.md

 #### iii. isNotValidStaff()
 - **Description**: Is used to verify that a the person doing an action on the front end actually is a Staff member and therefore has the right to access certain information/links
-- **SQL Queries**: Need to make sure that the session user matches a valid staff member in the DDB
+- **SQL Queries**:
-  - Query 1: [Short Description]
+  - Query 1: Need to make sure that the session user matches a valid staff member in the DDB
     ```python
    query = 'SELECT * FROM airline_staff WHERE username = %s and pwd = %s'
     ```